MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

                 "file": "plugin1.json"
             }
         ]
-    }
-}
+    },
 ```

-### `copilotExtensions` definitions

-Declarative copilots and API plugins each have their own definition schemas.
-These definition files are referenced from the `copilotExtensions` object.
+Please note the following:

+- Currently only one declarative copilot definition and one API plugin definition is supported per app manifest.

+- When using Copilot Studio to build Copilot extensions, a unique `id` will be generated for each, as part of the overall app manifest generation.
+When building extensions with Teams Toolkit or your own IDE, you assign the `id` yourself, according to your own conventions or friendly name.

 You can also reference an API plugin definition directly within a declarative copilot definition, so that the plugin functionality is directly integrated within the copilot experience.
+Referencing your API plugin from the app manifest root enables it for use more broadly in the base mode Microsoft 365 Copilot chat experience.

 ## Declarative copilot manifest

+The declarative copilot manifest includes instructions for Copilot responses, conversation starter sample prompts, data sources used for grounding, and a list of actions (API plugin skills) the copilot is able to perform.

+To learn more, see [Declarative copilot manifest schema for Microsoft 365 Copilot](declarative-copilot-manifest.md).

 ## API plugin manifest

+The API plugin manifest describes the plugin's capabilities, including the the APIs it supports and the operations it can perform.
+It also includes metadata such as name, description, version, and a reference to the OpenAPI definition of the REST APIs with which it interacts.

+To learn more, see [API plugin manifest schema for Microsoft 365 Copilot](api-plugin-manifest.md).

 ## See also